 Nevertheless, I put on my running shoes, going for today’s 4 mile easy run.
 It is good for my legs to recover, I convince myself.
 So, I head out down the neighborhood street.

-Along the route, there folks at the bus stops, in their cars, or walking purposefully.
-Many are dressed in work attire, not the tank top and short I fashion myself in.
-I can relate because I used to do the same before retiring this January.
+Along the route, there are folks at the bus stops, in their cars, or walking purposefully.
+Many are dressed in work attire, not the tank top and short I fashioned myself in.
+I can relate because I have been there and done that before retiring this January.